 Coming across the Harley Low Rider was a coincidence.
-I’ve owned a Harley Sportster 883 Iron before, which I sold in frustration but consequently ended up missing it badly.
+I've owned a Harley Sportster 883 Iron before, which I sold in frustration but consequently ended up missing it badly.
 In my nostalgia, I found myself at the local Harley dealer with the intent of getting back the old 883 in some form.
 There are some new glossy versions, flaked and even the old matt-black that I was looking for.
-At the time of writing this, the newest Sportster on the block was the 2017 Roadster.
+At the time of writing this, the latest Sportster on the block was the 2017 Roadster.
 The version with the 1200 mill, twin disc brakes, premium adjustable rear shock and a somewhat lean-over riding position.
-The most sporty, sport for a number of years.
+The most sporty, sport for several years.

-That’s where it happened.
-I saw the new 2017 Harley Low Rider – it ‘had me at hello’.
-Nothing wrong with the Sportster but I figured there is a reason you don’t go back to old girlfriends you’ve broken up with.
-There was a solid reason for leaving in the first place right?
+That's where it happened.
+I saw the new 2017 Harley Low Rider - it 'had me at hello'.
+Nothing wrong with the Sportster but I figured there is a reason you don't go back to old girlfriends you've broken up with.
+There was a solid reason for leaving in the first place, right?

-Prior to laying my eyes on the new low rider, I did test the Harley Sportster, Roadster XL1200CX, which was fun but more about that in another article.
-The point being, I’ve had a Sporty already and thought it was time for a big twin, and at 1690cc – big it certainly was!
+Before laying my eyes on the new low rider, I did test the Harley Sportster, Roadster XL1200CX, which was fun but more about that in another article.
+The point being, I've had a Sporty already and thought it was time for a big twin, and at 1690cc - big it certainly was!

 The looks.
 To me, the low rider is quintessential Harley.
 Simple and classic lines with nothing extra that doesn't need to be on there.
 Well-proportioned with a good serving of chrome without going overboard.
 The low-rider has always represented that standard Harley look that all other models deviate from with fatter wheels or solid discs, added fairings, slammed suspension, odd headlights.
 With such timeless looks guarantee that it won't go out of fashion any time soon.
 Same with the colour, black is black.

 While it may not be the flavour of the month, it is arguably the best colour for longevity and resale.
-The red type and pinstriping set it off nicely with a sharp classy look that makes the flat black come alive.
+The red type and pinstriping set it off nicely with a sharp, classy look that makes the flat black come alive.
 This year model also came in a black + silver paint scheme which is also very nice, if not somewhat more nostalgic and consequently would suit older riders.
-Whacky colour and finished like the ‘red denim’ and the sort look interesting enough but will drop out of fashion faster than a top 40 hit.
-Equally, trying to sell a bike in an ‘experimental’ colour will likely prove to be a challenge.
+Whacky colour and finished like the 'red denim' and the sort look interesting enough but will drop out of fashion faster than a top 40 hit.
+Equally, trying to sell a bike in an 'experimental' colour will likely prove to be a challenge.

 The classic two-tach setup with an RPM dial below the speed works well and looks very classic, especially with the warm orange glow when the sun goes down.
 The dials are mounted quite low, so in a full-face helmet, it takes a deliberate effort to look down at them.
-Not a bit issue really as the RPM is more of an aesthetic touch because once you know your bike you can hear when to shift.
+Not a bit issue really as the RPM is more of an aesthetic touch because once you know your bike, you can hear when to shift.
 Speed being on top is a lot easier to see.

-Besides, the flush tank mounted gauges add to the slim, streamlined look of the low rider.
-I’ve never been a big fan of the bar mounted dials on say, the FXDX, or some R variations of the Sportster.
+Besides, the flush tank-mounted gauges add to the slim, streamlined look of the low rider.
+I've never been a big fan of the bar-mounted dials on say, the FXDX, or some R variations of the Sportster.

 What's in a name?